Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Statistical Imaging Noise Model

-In summary, this statistical model establishes explicit links between the observed signals, $I_o$ for APS frames and $P_{+}, P_{-}$ for EVS events, and their underlying noise sources, as formulated in Eq.~\ref{eq:aps_noise_groups} and Eq.~\ref{eq:positive_negative_possibilities}.
+In summary, this statistical model establishes explicit links between the observed signals, RAW frame $I_o$ for APS frames and probabilities $P_{+}, P_{-}$ for EVS events, and their underlying noise sources, as formulated in Eq.~\ref{eq:aps_noise_groups} and Eq.~\ref{eq:positive_negative_possibilities}.
 This unified viewpoint forms the foundation for noise calibration.